inukshuk/jekyll-scholar/README.md

 editors in English).

 The `source` option indicates where your bibliographies are stored;
 `bibliography` is the name of your default bibliography.
+For best results, please ensure that your Bibliography is encoded as ASCII or UTF-8.

 ### Bibliographies